 Dogs that suffer from seasonal allergies to pollens, molds, and/or mites may benefit from allergy desensitization injections or allergy shots.
 Allergy desensitizing injections should not be confused with anti-inflammatory injections (such as corticosteroids) that may be used to suppress itching.

 Because compulsive behaviors can cause serious damage and affect your dog’s quality of life, it’s important to do your best to stop your dog from chewing, licking, or scratching too much.

-Some ideas include using bitter sprays to discourage licking, having your dog wear a special protective collars (Elizabethan or E-collars) to prevent access to hot spots, or keeping your dog close by your side when you’re home.
+Some ideas include using bitter sprays to discourage licking, having your dog wear a special protective collar (Elizabethan or E-collars) to prevent access to hot spots, or keeping your dog close by your side when your home.